 The story of a big character told by someone seemingly inconsequential, this is a youthful form, an age-defying treatment.
 After all, it’s a youthful idea that personality can succeed.

-“If personality is an unbroken series of successful gestures, then there was something gorgeous about him, some heightened sensitivity of the promises of life, as if he were related to one of those intricate machines that register earthquakes ten thousand miles away."
-(Scott Fitzgerald on Jay Gatsby.)
+If personality is an unbroken series of successful gestures, then there was something gorgeous about him, some heightened sensitivity of the promises of life, as if he were related to one of those intricate machines that register earthquakes ten thousand miles away.

-But never mind all that, I love this form.
-There are some beautiful varieties in which apparent admiration is tempered by disapproval or disappointment.
-From the pioneer of the form – Ford Madox Ford in 'The Good Soldier' through to Graham Greene’s 'The End of the Affair' through to Zoe Heller’s 'Notes on a Scandal, let’s take a look.
+There are some beautiful variations in which apparent admiration is tempered by disapproval or disappointment.
+From the pioneer of the form – Ford Madox Ford in The Good Soldier – through to Graham Greene’s The End of the Affair and Zoe Heller’s Notes on a Scandal, let’s take a look.

 The Good Soldier (1915) is narrated by John Dowell, half of one of the couples whose dissolving relationships form the subject of the novel.
 Dowell tells the story of those dissolutions and the deaths of three characters and the madness of a fourth, in a rambling, non-chronological fashion.

-“I couldn’t have thought of her more.
-Even vacancy was crowded with her.”
+I couldn’t have thought of her more.
+Even vacancy was crowded with her.

 Often these novels begin with suggestions of the hero or heroine’s charmed existence.

 But that’s not all they have in common.
 The slightly out-of-focus subject of these novels is:

 The real subject of the novel is the narrator, and their flaw, the willingness to suspend one’s own journey and be entertained as a way of treading water.
 The plot of the novel implicates them as the guilty party in the sense we of the modern age are all guilty of ‘watching’.

-But as his admiration for the playwright Georg Dreyman grows, he becomes infected by his hero’s ability to love another, and this is how he gathers is something he is missing from his life.
+But as his admiration for the playwright Georg Dreyman grows, he becomes infected by his hero’s ability to love another, and this is how he gathers is something he is missing this ability from in his own life.

 The ‘heroes’ in these works are at a remove from reality, due to their magical qualities, gifts or innocence which separates them from the narrator through whose eyes we see them.
 The heroes do not endure or persist or age.
 That is not their purpose, they are ephemeral, a mirage.

-“I told you: you can make yourself love anybody.”
+I told you: you can make yourself love anybody.

 In this form, we begin with something worth watching, untenably lovely, and false.
 It is hard to drag our eyes from the sight of another human being’s degradation or failure, but that is what the hero must do.

 The narrators of these books walk away with a distaste for their former activities, and those who joined them to watch the show.
 The form does not seem to offer a happy ending.

-“A disquieting loneliness came into my life, but it induced no hunger for friends of longer acquaintance: they seemed now like a salt-free, sugarless diet.”
+A disquieting loneliness came into my life, but it induced no hunger for friends of longer acquaintance: they seemed now like a salt-free, sugarless diet.

-“Gatsby turned out all right at the end; it is what preyed on Gatsby, what foul dust floated in the wake of his dreams that temporarily closed out my interest in the abortive sorrows and short-winded elations of men.
+Gatsby turned out all right at the end; it is what preyed on Gatsby, what foul dust floated in the wake of his dreams that temporarily closed out my interest in the abortive sorrows and short-winded elations of men.

-“...what is romance, but a mutual pact of delusion?
-When the pact ends, there’s nothing left.”
+...what is romance, but a mutual pact of delusion?
+When the pact ends, there’s nothing left.

-“I know nothing – nothing in the world – of the hearts of men.
-I only know that I am alone – horribly alone.”
+I know nothing – nothing in the world – of the hearts of men.
+I only know that I am alone – horribly alone.